kurowrath/zero_day/README.md

-> hello , this is a quoted text.
+> hello , this is it.